 Thanks so much Marlynn!
 I appreciate it.

-All these herbs and seasonings pair perfectly with turkey.
-I’ve never brined a turkey breast before, but I most certainly want to now.
-Thanks for your easy guide on how to.
+All these herbs and seasonings paired perfectly with turkey.
+I’ve never brined a turkey breast before, but this is the only why I’ll be doing it in the future.

 Thank you Michelle.
 You will be surprised on how easy it is! 🙂